 The Company's various noncancellable operating leases for buildings, equipment and vehicles terminate through 2030.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
-As of December 31, 2019, the leases had a weighted-average remaining lease term of 6.2 years.
+As of December 31, 2020 and 2019, the leases had a weighted-average remaining lease term of 7.3 years and 6.2 years, respectively.
 As most of our leases do not provide an implicit rate, the Company utilized the portfolio approach in determining the discount rate.
 The portfolios were grouped based on lease type and geographical location.
 The Company considered the most relevant major interest rate in the specific geographical location such as the Prime Rate in the U.S. and U.K. or the collateralized interest rate for non-financial institutions of the European Central Bank.
 These rates were then adjusted for the Company's specific credit ratings or economic conditions and lease terms of the specific portfolio.
-As of December 31, 2019, the weighted-average discount rate was 5.4%.
+As of December 31, 2020 and 2019, the weighted-average discount rate was 5.7% and 5.4%, respectively.

 The Company recognizes rent expense for operating leases under the straight-line method over the term of the lease where differences between the monthly cash payments and the lease expense are offset to the ROU asset on the Consolidated Balance Sheets.
-Lease expense for buildings and equipment is included in "Occupancy, equipment and supplies" on the Consolidated Statements of Operations, while lease expense for our vehicles is included in "Compensation and benefits."
+Lease expense for buildings and equipment is included within "Occupancy, equipment and supplies" on the Consolidated Statements of Operations, while lease expense for our vehicles is included within "Compensation and benefits."
 Some of the Company's building leases include rent expense that is associated with an index or a rate.
 Subsequent changes from the original index or rate would be treated as variable lease expense.
 Furthermore, future changes to the non-lease components of our real estate and vehicle leases will be treated as variable lease expenses.